ashalexis/JavaScript30/readme.md

 # JavaScript30

-Forked starter files & solutions for the JavaScript 30 Day Challenge.
+Forked starter files & original solutions for the JavaScript 30 Day Challenge.

 My own solutions will be added in each folder.

+Used for practice.